-It is the purpose of The TASCON Group is to provide the owners of any professional practice with a fast, accurate, affordable and has a quantifiable business valuation value for their practice.
+It is the purpose of The TASCON Group is to provide the owners of any professional practice with a fast, accurate, affordable and quantifiable business valuation value for their practice.
 Our practice valuations are designed to provide the practice owner and a potential buyer with information that will help facilitate a sale, such as, an estimate of the owner's pretax and after tax proceeds from a sale, an estimate of the buyer's pretax annual income both during the retirement of the debt service from the purchase and after the debt service is retired.
 Also a stock/equity value is also provided to determine partnership values.

 A buyer wants to know that he/she will be paid appropriately and receive a return on investment.
 Since the owner will probably be holding part of the debt, it is critical that debt be considered as part of the valuation process.
 These criteria are the key issues determined in future due-diligence reviews by the buyer and seller.
 Having this information up-front as part of the valuation saves professional fees, time and deals.